Examples Of Financial Goals To Level Up Your Money Game

 So pick a book on a finance topic of your choice.
 And, set a financial goal to read it front to back.

 Looking for an inspiring money book to read?
 Try Everyday Millionaires by Chris Hogan.

 It’s full of examples.
 About how people like you and I came from nothing to become millionaires.

-Here is another one of my favorite money books.
-The Minimum Wage Millionaire was written by a gentleman named Bill Edgar.
+Do you want another one of my favorite money books?
+If so, it is the Minimum Wage Millionaire written by a gentleman named Bill Edgar.

 This book is for teenagers.
 That’s right, teenagers.

 Now chances are you are not a teenager.
 But that’s okay.